On the heat kernel of a Cayley graph of $\operatorname{PSL}_2\mathbb{Z}$: Spectrum of the Laplacian and coverings

-\end{definition} The basic problem is to determine the matrix coefficients $h_t(x,y)$ of the heat kernel. \begin{remark} For a Cayley graph $\Gamma(G)$ of a group $G$, the invariance of $\Gamma(G)$ under left translations implies that $h_t(x,y)=k_t(y^{-1}x)$, where $k_t(x):=h_t(x,e)$.
-In this case, the problem of determining the matrix coefficients of the heat kernel is reduced to the problem of determining the function $k_t(x)$.
+\end{definition} The basic problem is to determine the heat kernel $h_t(x,y)$. \begin{remark} For a Cayley graph $\Gamma(G)$ of a group $G$, the invariance of $\Gamma(G)$ under left translations implies that $h_t(x,y)=k_t(y^{-1}x)$, where $k_t(x):=h_t(x,e)$.
+In this case, the problem of determining the matrix coefficients of the heat operator is reduced to the problem of determining the function $k_t(x)$.

 The function $k_t\colon G\to\C$ is the unique solution of the following differential equation with initial condition

 \end{remark}